 Modes of Transportation.
-Teams may travel by plane, bus, van, or car, and even by subway, train, and ferryboat.
+Teams may travel by bus, van, car, plane, and even by subway, train, and ferryboat.
 Acceptable, nondiscriminatory factors that may affect the modes of transportation include: distance to be traveled; size of the travel squad; others accompanying the team; the amount of equipment; and the time of day of the away event.

 The different levels of quality for each mode of transportation may also affect compliance.
-Charter flights are usually preferred to commercial flights due to convenient scheduling; however, charter flights may be justified due to the difficulty in scheduling commercial flights for the size of the travel squad, such as for football or track teams.
-Otherwise, charter flights should be scheduled to the same extent for women's and men's teams program-wide.
 Charter buses may have better seating, wifi, lavatory, music and video systems, and luggage compartments that school-bus quality buses do not.
 Vans are often driven by coaches, and many coaches prefer not to drive; thus, a bus with a professional driver is often preferred to van transportation.
 Similarly, cars are often driven by coaches, or even athletes, and are a less preferred mode of transportation.
-When teams travel by aircraft, secondary modes may create compliance problems when some teams use vans for ground transportation, while others use buses; if this affects teams for one gender more than the other, it creates a compliance concern.
-A compliance gauge, but not a requirement, is for women's and men's teams to use the same mode of transportation for the same proportion of trips, absent acceptable justifications for differences.
+A compliance gauge, but not a requirement, is for girls' and boys' teams to use the same mode of transportation for the same proportion of trips, absent acceptable justifications for differences.
 The simple compliance solution when problems are identified is to reassign modes of transportation.